readmeio/rdme/documentation/rdme.md

 - Pre-upload validation (including OpenAPI 3.1) ✅
 - Syncing directories of Markdown files 📖

-> 🚧 Warning!
+> 🚧 Heads up!
 >
-> Just a heads up that our new Git offering doesn’t yet support `rdme`.
+> Our new Git offering doesn’t yet support `rdme`.
 If you’ve chosen to upgrade your project to the new experience, we recommend enabling bi-directional syncing with Git to continue editing your docs and uploading OpenAPI specs!

 ## General Setup and Usage